 One alternative is earthen Star Forts.
 This style of fortification came into use when cannons began to be mass produced.
 A Star Fort consists of multiple, overlapping angled earthen walls, with the keep and other important buildings at the center.
 The whole compound may also be surrounded by a moat.

 Against mages, a similar structure could provide cushioning from magical barrage from fireballs.
 The earthen walls take the hit, instead of the stonework.
 It would also allow your mages to cover all approaches to the compound and fire back.
 Star forts have less blind spots than traditional castles.
 However, they’re not an answer to all castle’s woes in fantasy.

 Dragons can fly over castle walls

 Game of Thrones (A Song of Ice and Fire) addresses this problem as one of its central conflicts.
-Dragons can simply fly over a castle wall, and star forts might be even more vulnerable.
-There would be no heavy stone walls to hide behind when a dragon lands in the middle of your castle.
+Dragons can simply fly over a castle wall, and star forts might be even more vulnerable – there would be no heavy stone walls to hide behind when a dragon lands in the middle of your castle.
 Game of Throne’s response to this question is that dragons are so rare (and by the time of the books and show, nearly extinct) that even though they provide a massive destabilizing influence and can easily defeat castles, they haven’t completely made castles obsolete because of their small numbers.

 The linothorax is made of linen, which is an astoundingly resilient material.
-It is lighter than bronze armor, and has less tendency to overheat the wearer marching in the sun.
+It is lighter than bronze or iron armor, and has less tendency to overheat the wearer marching in the sun.
 It also is less prone to boiling you if a mage decides to heat up all the nearby metal.
 It provides possibly superior protection from arrows, and potentially could be better against fireballs and other projectile spells.

-Linen is a lot cheaper than bronze or iron.
-Killing a soldier wearing linen armour with magic would still be possible but metal would offer no extra protection and simply cost more.
+In addition, linen is a lot cheaper than bronze or iron.
+Killing a soldier wearing linen armour with magic would still be possible but the added protection of metal might be limited and it simply costs more.

 Think about what mages can do